 To freeze cooked patties

-Allow the patties to cool and then pack into plastic bags in a single layer and place in the freezer.
+Allow the patties to cool, pack them into plastic bags in a single layer and place them in the freezer.

 (Click the stars to rate this recipe)